Boobquake

-Boobquake was a rally which took place on April 26, 2010, which served to protest news reports of controversial beliefs blaming women who dress immodestly for causing earthquakes.
+Boobquake was a series of worldwide rallies which took place on April 26, 2010, and served to protest news reports of controversial beliefs blaming women who dress immodestly for causing earthquakes.
 It was inspired by blogger Jey McCreight.

 Inception

-The Boobquake rally served to protest news reports of controversial beliefs espoused by Hojatoleslam Kazem Seddiqi, an Islamic religious authority in Iran.
+The Boobquake rallies served to protest news reports of controversial beliefs espoused by Hujjat al-Islam Kazem Seddiqi, an Islamic religious authority in Iran.
 Seddiqi blamed women who dress immodestly for causing earthquakes.
 On April 19, 2010, it was reported that Seddiqi advised his listeners that "Many women who do not dress modestly lead young men astray, corrupt their chastity and spread adultery in society, which increases earthquakes" and Iranians should "adapt their lives to Islam's moral codes" to avoid being "buried under the rubble".

 In response to Seddiqi's comments, a blogger named Jey McCreight invited people to dress "in your immodest clothing to represent Boobquake."
 They described Boobquake as a scientific experiment: "With the power of our scandalous bodies combined, we should surely produce an earthquake.
 If not, I'm sure Sedighi can come up with a rational explanation for why the ground didn't rumble."

 McCreight's idea was popularized by prominent blogs and soon caught the attention of the international media.
 The event also drew criticism from people seeing it as objectifying women.
 Following repeated inquiries from the BBC and other news agencies, McCreight planned two meetings for participants: one in West Lafayette, Indiana, and one in Washington, D.C.
 Soon, what originated as "a humorous exercise in scientific and skeptical thinking" had begun to ignite serious debate regarding the organization of the feminist community.

 Inspiration

 The inspiration for this event was Jey McCreight, who attributes their activism to reading Richard Dawkins' book The God Delusion and attending a relatively religious college.
 While working on their undergraduate degree they had co-founded the Society of Non-Theists at Purdue.

-One year prior to Boobquake, McCreight had begun keeping a blog in which they described themself as an atheist and a feminist.
+One year prior to Boobquake, McCreight had begun keeping a blog in which they described themselves as an atheist and a feminist.
 On April 19, McCreight announced a protest against Seddiqi's comments on their blog, asking for participants to avoid "hateful or anti-Muslim or anti-Iranian messages".
 In the week leading up to Boobquake, McCreight received several emails from "thankful skeptics, feminists, and Iranians".